agenium-scale/nstools/README.md

 - `update`: will re-execute nsconfig with the arguments that were used to generate the Makefile/Ninja build file.

+**WARNING:** when building a dynamic and a static library from the same source code use different output and intermediate filenames.
+Indeed on Windows a .lib file is written along a .dll file.
+Therefore "libfoo.lib" will come with "libfoo.dll" but is not a static library.
+Therefore we advise to call the corresponding static library "libstatic\_foo.lib".
+We give below a snippet for building both a dynmic and static library.

+    # Compile each .cpp file into an object file
+    build_files foo foreach glob:${root}/*.cpp as %r$o
+            c++ $cflags @item -c -o @out

+    # Link all object files together into a dll
+    build_file libfoo$so deps $foo.files
+            c++ -shared @in -o @out

+    # Compile each .cpp file into an object file
+    build_files static_foo foreach glob:${root}/*.cpp as static_%r$o
+            c++ $cflags @item -c -o @out

+    # Link all object files together into a static library
+    build_file libstatic_foo$a deps $static_foo.files
+            ar rcs @out @in

 ## Nsconfig command line switches

 - `-Ggenerator`: Choose which generator to use.
 Supported generators: